Is Wisdom Teeth Removal Necessary?

 A third set of molars located at the very back of the mouth, wisdom teeth often emerge between the ages of seventeen and twenty-five.
 These teeth owe their name to the age at which they present: a time when people might be pursuing “wisdom” or higher education.
 When wisdom teeth don’t have proper space to grow, they can cause problems for the other teeth.
 Erupting wisdom teeth can grow at a variety of angles, at times even completely horizontally.
 Other wisdom teeth will only partially erupt through the gums.
 And yet others can remain completely hidden.
 In some cases, wisdom teeth can become impacted, or entirely trapped within your jaw, a condition causing pain and swelling.
-To ensure proper oral health and avoid damage to surrounding teeth, wisdom teeth removal is often recommended.
+To ensure proper oral health and avoid damage to surrounding teeth, wisdom tooth removal is often recommended.

 Who Needs Wisdom Teeth Removal?

 Patients with fully erupted wisdom teeth that are perfectly positioned with opposing teeth may NOT need removal.
 A healthy mouth includes proper alignment of teeth.
 Teeth that are properly aligned allow for good hygiene and care and may reduce your risk of suffering gum disease later in life.

 Unfortunately, for many patients, wisdom teeth are not properly aligned with the other teeth in the mouth.
 Wisdom teeth removal should be strongly considered if other teeth are impacted by eruption.
 Dr. Aalam and Dr. Krivitsky typically recommend wisdom teeth removal for patients experiencing one or more of the following: